ICOS-Carbon-Portal/pylib/docs/modules.md

 calculated for a year, `year` will be listed.

 #### .info
-Returns the diction with all metadata.
+Returns a dictionary with all metadata.

 #### .geoinfo
 Dictionary with geographical (country) information, if the station is within a country border.